jshumock/springboot/README.md

 * [Maven](https://maven.apache.org/download.cgi)  **The Maven POM is already configured and ready for spring boot.**

 ### Checking out
+1. Fork the repo using github (By clicking the fork button in the top right hand corner)
-1. Clone the repo using git (git clone https://github.com/greatideaman/springboot.git)
+1. Clone the newly forked repo (git clone <your repo address>)
-1. Create your own branch (git branch <your_name>)
+1. Commit changes as you make them to your forked repo.

 ### Building and Running the App
 1. In the configurationapp directory (under the directory you checked out the code to) run: mvn clean package.